jacione/interactive-cdi/README.md

 * An experienced researcher might still gain new insights by watching phase retrieval occur in realtime.

 ## Installation
+If you are running on Windows, the simplest way to run Interactive CDI is to download and extract the official release, and run the `cdi_live.exe` executable within.
+As of right now, this software is only compiled for Windows.

-First, make sure that you have installed Python v3.9 or later.
+If you're not on Windows, or if you just want to run Interactive CDI from its Python source code, download the appropriate files from GitHub.
+Make sure that you have installed Python v3.9 or later.
 Then run the following (in a virtual environment, if desired):

     pip install numpy scipy scikit-image matplotlib Pillow